-Papers on quantum-geometric duality—the hypothesis that quantum mechanics and general relativity are complementary descriptions of a single underlying reality.
+Papers on the quantum-geometric correspondence—the hypothesis that quantum mechanics and general relativity are complementary projections of a single underlying reality.

 Reading order & paper relationships